-NSBRI will accept proposals with a maximum budget of \$400,000 per year for a maximum of three years.
-NSBRI reserves the right to return proposals that exceed \$400,000 per year or three years in duration.
+NSBRI will accept proposals with a maximum budget of \$400,000 per year for a maximum of one year.
+NSBRI reserves the right to return proposals that exceed \$400,000 per year or one year in duration.
 NSBRI does not provide separate funding for direct and indirect costs; thus, the amount of the award requested is the total of all costs submitted in the proposed budget.

-NSBRI will make funding allocations in one-year increments based on the submitted budget, available funds and project review.
-All NSBRI award recipients will be reimbursed on expenses incurred in the performance period.
+NSBRI will make funding allocations in a single one-year increment based on the submitted budget, available funds and project review.
+All NSBRI award recipients will be reimbursed for expenses incurred in the one year performance period.
 NSBRI may withhold payment of any expenditure that appears questionable, or for which additional information or support is required.
-Annual renewals are contingent on meeting all NSBRI Investigator Requirements including NASA-NSBRI customer-supplier agreements where appropriate.
+A final report will be due at the conclusion of the one year funding period and final invoices will not be paid until this Annual Progress Report has been submitted, reviewed by the NSBRI Science Office and deemed acceptable.
+As specified in NSBRI's Cooperative Agreement Management Plan (CAMP) NASA-NSBRI customer-supplier agreements may also be required to be put in place, where appropriate.

 NSBRI may, in certain cases, elect to fund only a portion of a proposed effort.
 In this case, the applicant will be given the opportunity to accept or decline such partial funding.
-The initial selection will be announced no earlier than April 2014.
+The initial selection will be announced no earlier than April 2016.
 Once an award is made, NSBRI may elect to fund collaborating institutions participating in a given project directly.
 Budgets will then be required from each participating institution.

-It is anticipated that NSBRI grants issued in response to this NRA will begin no earlier than May 2014.
-It is also expected that these grants will end by 30 May 2017.
-NSBRI will not provide any no-cost extensions for these grants.
+It is anticipated that NSBRI grants issued in response to this NRA will begin no earlier than May 2016.
+The grants will end by 31 May 2017.
+No extensions for these grants will be provided.